From The Editor | June 7, 2024

 According to Pashazadeh, neither would a CDMO they started working with have done a deeper dive.
 It’s simply not their prerogative, expertise, or mission as a service provider.

-But what’s needed – at that early stage as well – is “an informed vantage point to the complete value chain.”
+But what’s needed – at that early stage – is “an informed vantage point to the complete value chain.”

-Sponsors will ultimatgely benefit if they can undertake an unbiased review of decisions already made – and then return to the CDMO with the message of a needed retracing: This is now a potential NASH product, and we are asking you [the CDMO] to help determine the activities needed to move the program forward.
+Sponsors will ultimately benefit if they can undertake an unbiased review of decisions already made – and then return to the CDMO with the message of a needed retracing.

-“To help demonstrate a preclinical compound worthy of continued and new investor funding.”
+Forward for the purpose of "demonstrating we have a compound worthy of continued and new investor funding.”

-“We put an ecosystem around the development and clinical trials design,” explains Pashazadeh, and while currently he has strong relationships on the CRO side, he looks to now strengthen relationships with CDMOs.
+“We put an ecosystem around the development and clinical trials design,” explains Pashazadeh.

 “At first,” he says, “I had genuinely expected there would be resistance from these service organizations to our involvement.
 Kind of a ‘that's my job, stay out of my lane’ attitude.

-“Interestingly, though, they really value our help.
-They want to move away from ‘I make money from you today, tomorrow your drug fails and I don’t have a client.’
+“Interestingly, though, they really value our help as strategic financial advisors.
+CDMOs want to move away from a model of ‘I make money from you today, tomorrow your drug fails and I don’t have a client.’

-“CDMOs want to own the client through the whole life cycle.
+“CDMOs want to own the client through an entire life cycle.
 They welcome our helping to pick profitable commercial winners.”

 In Progress